Torfkopp/masterarbeit/chapters/concept.typ

-#import "/images/concept.typ": concept, neatnas, rlnas, bonas
+#import "/images/diagrams.typ": concept, neatnas, rlnas, bonas

 = Concept
-BILDER ÜBERARBEITEN

 In order to establish a neural architecture search (NAS) into the reinforcement learning agents of palaestrAI, breaking up the learning cycle is needed.
 Due to the nature of reinforcement learning, namely using the result of the agent's actions